lerna-lite/lerna-lite/README.md

 [![PR](https://img.shields.io/badge/PR-Welcome-1abc9c)](https://github.com/lerna-lite/lerna-lite/pulls)

 Feel free to contribute any Pull Request.
-Also please note that I'm just a simple developer & user of this lib, the same as you are, my knowledge of the library is also limited in some areas of the project, but together we can make it better.
+Also please note that I'm just a simple developer & user of this lib, the same as you are, and my knowledge of the library is also limited in some areas of the project, but together we can make it better.

 ### Development / Contributions